 It may be tempting to blurt out everything that is amazing about you in your summary, but it’s of no value to the employer if it’s not relevant to the actual job.
 Summarize the experience, education and skills that you bring to the table that match the position specifically.
 Your summary is not the place to put it all on the table, and remember – you can expand on your summary in the rest of your resume.

-What you include in your summary must be backed up by the content of your resume.
+Back it up What you include in your summary must be backed up by the content of your resume.
 There is no point in selling something in your summary that you can’t deliver on in your resume (and not to mention in the interview, on the job etc.!).
 Your summary has to reflect your professional experience honestly.
 If not, the employer will be quick to figure it out, in fact 51% of employers said they would automatically dismiss a candidate if they caught a lie on their resume, so don’t waste your time or their time fibbing.
 The proof is in the pudding…er…resume.

-Anyone can say they’re a ‘team-player’ or a ‘go-getter and even if you are both of those things, that doesn’t set you a part from the heard of applicants who make the same claims.
+Cut the cliches Anyone can say they’re a ‘team-player’ or a ‘go-getter and even if you are both of those things, that doesn’t set you a part from the heard of applicants who make the same claims.
 Do not use over-worked cliches in your summary.
 The more an employer sees ‘highly motivated’ the more it loses its weight.
 Instead, focus on what is unique about your application using quantifiable information such as years and percentages to show your specific achievements.

 Tailor your summary